gxjansen/Astro-CC2KS/README.md

 If you encounter any issues, check the console output for detailed error messages and stack traces.
 The plugin provides verbose logging to help diagnose problems.

+Still stuck?
+Report to [Issues](https://github.com/gxjansen/Astro-CC2KS/issues).

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a [Pull Request](https://github.com/gxjansen/Astro-CC2KS/pulls).

 ## License